earthly/website/blog/_posts/2023-04-04-python-earthly.md

 * **Dependency management:** In my Python projects, I often require a variety of libraries and packages.
 This can lead to dependency conflicts and difficulties in maintaining consistent environments across different stages of development.
 Earthly has helped me isolate dependencies and ensure that the same versions are used throughout the build process, regardless of the host system.

-* **Virtual environments:** To manage dependencies and create isolated environments, I used virtual environments like venv or conda.
+* **Virtual environments:** To manage dependencies and create isolated environments, I used virtual environments like `venv` or `conda`.
 However, setting up and maintaining these environments was cumbersome.
 Earthly simplified this process by using containers to manage and isolate environments automatically.

 * **Build consistency:** I've experienced situations where my Python projects behaved differently across various environments, causing issues when deploying applications.
 Earthly has ensured that my builds are consistent across different systems by using containerization, which helps me avoid the "it works on my machine" problem.